RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors**: @filipe.brito
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.Android>
 - **Description**: Themes are very popular and they are part of what makes Android stand out from the rest.
 But the current Rocket.Chat Android app lacks the feature of applying different themes.
 This project aims to bring different themes support like dark mode and black mode into the existing Android client.
 It should enable any developer to create a theme for the Rocket.Chat Android app without the need to work with our core codebase.
-- **Desirable Skills:** Familiarity with Android development, Kotlin and design patterns.
+- **Desirable Skills:** Familiarity with Android development, Kotlin, and design patterns.

 ### Google Calendar Rocket.Chat App